Skip to main content

 The use of aromatase inhibitors (AIs) like Anastrozole in male hormonal optimization protocols is a clinical intervention of considerable finesse.
 Its primary indication is the prevention of hyperestrogenism secondary to testosterone administration.
 From a cardiovascular standpoint, this intervention is double-edged.
 Estradiol (E2) exerts pleiotropic effects on the cardiovascular system.

-It promotes vasodilation via nitric oxide-dependent pathways, favorably modulates the by reducing LDL and increasing HDL cholesterol, and possesses antioxidant and anti-inflammatory properties.
+It promotes vasodilation via nitric oxide-dependent pathways, favorably modulates the lipid profile by reducing LDL and increasing HDL cholesterol, and possesses antioxidant and anti-inflammatory properties.
 Consequently, the iatrogenic suppression of E2, even in the male physiological context, requires a careful consideration of its potential repercussions.

 This finding is significant, as it suggests that a carefully managed reduction in E2 may not, in the short-term, precipitate a pro-atherogenic state.
 However, the study also revealed a positive correlation between the change in E2 and the change in triglycerides, suggesting a more complex relationship.